-There are a number of electrical appliances and products where the batteries can’t be removed easily – in this case we have installed a new container for small appliances with batteries still in.
+There are a number of electrical appliances and products where the batteries can’t be removed easily – in this case we ask that you place these in the ‘small appliances’ container for recycling.

 What happens to the batteries and small appliances?